Irina Eckmeier – fotografie-irina.de

 I have received six awards and scholarships, including the German Academic Exchange Service (DAAD), the German Physical Society (DPG), the German Chemical Society (GDCh), and the German Bunsen Society for Physical Chemistry (DBG).
 I have published articles in journals including Physical Review B, The Journal of Physical Chemistry C, Physical Chemistry Chemical Physics (PCCP), Solid State Ionics, and the Journal of Materials Chemistry A. In addition to original research articles, I have published a high-profile Perspective article and my cover art was chosen for the PCCP outside front cover.
 I presented my research in talks at international conferences, including ICACC in Daytona Beach, Florida and SSI‑20 in Keystone, Colorado, and have given a lecture in the Department of Materials Science and Engineering at Seoul National University, South Korea.
 I have supervised ten undergraduate and graduate students including two students during their master’s theses.
 Since 2012, I have taught a variety of lab courses, and have presented parts of two seminars, as well as a workshop for members of my group on my own initiative (see Teaching).
 I have filed 20 applications for high-performance computing resources, all of which were granted, involving a total computing time of 60 million computer hours.

+At Volkswagen AG, I am working in close cooperation with international partners on the battery cell development, technology and simulation.
 In Prof. Gerbrand Ceder’s work group, I closely cooperated with groups in the USA and Canada in the Joint Center for Energy Storage Research, one of the US Department of Energy's Energy Innovation Hubs.
 At RWTH Aachen University, I have been working closely in cooperation with several experimental and computational research groups in Germany, in Bratislava and at CERN, and have supported international guests from industry and science from countries as diverse as the USA, the UK, South Korea, Japan, Denmark, Slovakia and Austria.
 During my time in Prof. Manfred Martin’s work group, I successfully maintained the laboratory equipment and IT infrastructure and ensured that the highest safety standards were met at all times.
 In addition, I planned and executed a conference for 90 international participants.
 I led a team as principal organizer and, additionally, created a poster and website, promoted the event on social media and in the Bunsen magazine, and prepared an original film for the conference, which showcased the topics of the posters and upcoming presentations.
 Moreover, I attended professional development seminars as well as Summer Schools in Oldenburg and Valencia (for a more complete view of my activities, please see my CV).
 For a more personal impression, feel free take a look at my public Facebook profile.